Counting Time YAH’s Way: Understanding the Biblical Calendar

 Why it matters:

 They might have believed that following the 364-day calendar was a sign of covenant faithfulness.
-But without a correction system, it doesn’t stay in line with the “timepieces in the sky” (Genesis 1:14) — the sun, moon, and stars — which YAH gave to mark times and seasons.
+But without a correction system, it doesn’t stay in line with the “timepieces in the sky” (Genesis 1:14) — the sun, moon, and stars — which YAH made to mark times and seasons.

 So while the Zadok calendar is an interesting historical calendar, it doesn’t solve the problem we talked about above.
-Only the Biblical lunar-solar & star system, with its “leap month”, keeps YAH’s appointed times tied to the right harvest seasons year after year.

 No Shabbat-Shifting